 Concord Brain Injury Attorney

-Protecting the Rights of Injured Workers in Concord, CA
+Protecting the Rights of Injured Workers Throughout California

 If you or a loved one has suffered a traumatic brain injury (TBI) in a workplace accident, you may be facing significant medical bills, long-term disability, and a future filled with uncertainty.
-At Pacific Workers', The Lawyers for Injured Workers, our experienced Concord brain injury lawyers are here to help you secure the compensation and benefits you need to rebuild your life.
+At Pacific Workers', The Lawyers for Injured Workers, our experienced brain injury lawyers are here to help you secure the compensation and benefits you need to rebuild your life.
 We represent injured workers throughout Concord, CA, with compassion, dedication, and a deep understanding of California workers’ compensation and personal injury laws.
+Since 1994, we have recovered over $355 million for injured workers like you.

 What is a Traumatic Brain Injury?